billthefarmer/diary/data/help.md

 See [Markdown](https://daringfireball.net/projects/markdown) for
 markdown syntax.

+## Images
 You may store images in the diary storage folders and reference them in diary entries so markdown text `![cat](cat.jpg)` will display `cat.jpg` stored in the current month folder which is `Diary/<year>/<month>` on the sdcard.

+You may either add images from media providers like file managers or image managers or receive images sent by other apps.
+Images added will be added at the current cursor position.
+Images sent by other apps will pop up a date picker.
+The image or images will be appended to the selected page.
+Content URIs (`content://`) sent by some media providers will be resolved to file URIs (`file:///`) if possible.

 ## Styles
 You may add custom styles to the markdown formatting by placing a